 Provide the army with the best available health care.

-Maintain the high medical readiness in all conditions…. and so on through a long list of impressive mission statements.
+Maintain high medical readiness in all conditions…. and so on through a long list of impressive mission statements.

 I asked him: